 For nearly a century, members of the Eastern Band of Cherokee Indians have been barred from traditional gathering activities in the national park land adjoining their reservation.
 This spring, that changed.
 I’ll introduce you to sochan (Rudbeckia laciniata), the subject of the first ever formal gathering agreement between the park and the tribe — and to the story it tells about reintegrating culture with modern resource management.

 “Searching for a Phoenix: Fire’s role in conserving an endangered bird in New Hampshire’s Ossipee Pine Barrens

 In 2018, as historic wildfires spread across the American West, our complicated relationship with fire entered the national conversation.
 Meanwhile, two thousand miles to the east, fire is being used as a management tool to provide habitat for the last remaining population of Common Nighthawks in New Hampshire.
 What can these birds teach us about forest management, and how do we know when we’ve got it right?”

 Sonia DeYoung, Curatorial Assistant, UVM Natural History Museum

 The 2017 fire in Torrey Hall forced the UVM natural history collections out of their historic home.
 Now, we have the unprecedented opportunity to redesign Torrey Hall as a modern, public natural history museum.
-This talk will address the origins and significance of our 700,000 specimens, where we we are now in the museum project, and where we want to go
+This talk will address the origins and significance of our 700,000 specimens, where we are now in the project, and where we want to go.